WealthR › Security

 This is a deliberate trade-off: it costs you 90 seconds a month of typing in exchange for materially less attack surface than any aggregator-based competitor.

-The database is backed up automatically every 24 hours, with point-in-time recovery available for the last 7 days (Pro tier) at the infrastructure level.
-Backups are encrypted and stored in a separate region from the live database.
+The database is backed up automatically every 24 hours, with backups retained for 7 days at the infrastructure level.
+Backups are encrypted and stored separately from the live database.
 If a disaster takes out the primary, we can restore to a working state within hours, not days.

 You can also export your own data at any time from the app — see Settings → Export data.
 We give you a clean JSON file containing every figure you've ever entered.
 Your data is yours; we won't hold it hostage.